Gailpositive/Darey.io-Projects-1-10/Darey.io-Projects-1-10/Shell-Scripting-Aux-Project-practice.md

 eg: cd ~ .   cd /
 ## NOTE: ~ IS USED TO DENOTE HOME DIRECTORY. / DENOTES ROOT DIRECTORY

-## STEPS TO CREATING A FILE
+## A MORE COMPREHENSIVE STEPS TO CREATING A SCRIPT AND INTERPRETING IT
+*First, mkdir with a .sh extension cd into the directory
-* touch command to create a file with .sh extension
+* Next, touch command to create a file with .txt extension
 * vi into the file
-* use the shebang and part directory: #!/
+* Enter the first line of operation of the script, 'shebang '#!' follow by the interpreter '/bin/bash' command.
+* Insert a non executable comment annotation: # (briefly explain what Im doing)
+* Write my script.
+* If it is a long script, take it step by step, adding a #comment to for annotation.
+Do not write all the script once.